lumenwrites/writingstreak.io/content/pages/landing.md

 > Strive to gradually increase your focused writing time.
 Start with a 20 minute writing session every morning, once you get used to it - add one more.

+### Writing much faster with Typewriter mode
+The biggest reason why people write slowly and get stuck is that they're trying to edit as they write.
+A surprisingly simple yet powerful way to grearly increase your output (and reduce the stress) is to clearly divide writing and editing into two separate steps.
+When you write, your job is to just produce words, imperfect and flawed, the raw material you will turn into quality writing when you edit.

+That is why Writing Streak has a Typewriter mode - it disables your backspace and delete keys, and removes your ability to edit during your writing sprint.
+In addition to that, it has a Blurred mode - which blurs your text making you unable to read it until you're done writing.

+Use these features to disable the critic/editor side of your brain, leaving you no other choice but to write.

 ### Achieve your Writing Goals
 Set long-term writing goals with specific deadlines, so that your daily writing adds up to a larger purpose.